 Ingredients

-All you need for this recipe is one or two elderflower heads and some hot water.
+All you need for this herbal tea is one or two elderflower heads and some hot water.
+If you want to use dried elderflowers out of season, you'll need a tablespoon of flowers for 2 servings.

 How to make elderflower tea